Arvato: Services

 Arvato's financial solutions include payment processing, factoring, and debt collection services.
 Furthermore, the company's credit rating and risk management activities, as well as insurance services, are offered in this field.
 Financial services have been one of the most profitable Arvato businesses and are also a strategic growth area for Bertelsmann.
+Arvato was revealed, by a Times investigation to have obtained warrants to break into the home of vulnerable customers, and to have executed those warrants.
+This resulted in an investigation by the Financial Conduct Authority (FCA).
+Subsequently, suppliers who have previously worked with Arvato have ceased trading with the company.